 Stay Awhile in Davis

 Davis is home to 11 lodging properties that speak to every kind of traveler.
-Whether you’re looking to rest your head somewhere quaint like the Aggie Inn or somewhere right in the middle of it all like the Best Western Palm Court, there are so many options for you to come stay awhile.
+Whether you’re looking to rest your head somewhere quaint or somewhere right in the middle of it all or even somewhere on campus, there are so many options for you to come stay awhile.

 University of California, Davis